iliyan-trifonov/jenkins-ci-php/README.md

 and change `Escaped HTML` to `Raw HTML`.
 Save.

+If your tests output colors you may find it useful to see the colors in the project builds' console logs.
+To enable this check the `Color ANSI Console Output checkbox` in the project's settings.

 Don't forget to secure your Jenkins pages from unauthorized access.

 Extending it